scds/rdm-best-practices/topics/3-security-and-storage.md

 ## Key Points / Summary

-- Data security can prevent unwanted data access and data loss.
+- Data security can prevent unwanted data access and loss.
 - You should have 3 copies of your data, 2 of which should be easily accessible, and 1 should be stored in another location.

 ## Additional Resources